Tokaimura nuclear accidents: Aftermath

-Ultimately the incident was classified as an "irradiation" not "contamination" accident under Level 4 on the Nuclear Event Scale.
+Ultimately the incident was classified as an "irradiation" rather than a "contamination" accident under Level 4 on the Nuclear Event Scale.
 This determination labeled the situation low risk outside of the facility.
 The technicians and workers in the facility were measured for radiation contamination.
 The three technicians measured significantly higher levels of radiation than the measurement designated the maximum allowable dose (50 mSv) for Japanese nuclear workers.
 Many employees of the company and local population suffered accidental radiation exposure exceeding safe levels.
 Over fifty plant workers tested up to 23 mSv and local residents up to 15 mSv.
-The incident was fatal to two of the technicians, Ouchi and Shinohara.

 Environmental impact

 STA and Ibaraki Prefecture began monitoring the levels of gamma immediately after they were notified of the accident.
 They collected samples of tap water, well water and precipitation within 10 kilometres of the site.
 They also took samples of vegetation, sea water, dairy products and sea products for testing.
 They found low levels of radioactivity in some of the vegetation, but they did not find any in the dairy products, water or sea.